CoLRev-Environment/colrev/colrev/ops/built_in/search_sources/semanticscholar.md

 #### API search: Not yet supported features

 So far, the `rerun` functionality, which enables the user to conduct a completely new run of an already conducted query, has been out of scope.
-It will be implemented in the future.
+SemanticScholar itself does not support a rerun feature, colrev however offers the option when updating existing result files.
+The functionality might be added for SemanticScholar in the future.

 ## Links
 - [SemanticScholar](https://www.semanticscholar.org)